Seasons of Maasai Mara

 As there is no rain during these months, the vegetation becomes less dense, and one can easily observe animals on game drives.

-3. The Green season
+3. The Green season (April to June)

 A Milkweed butterfly helps pollinate flowers in the Mara

-During this period, colourful migratory birds arrive in their thousands and reside in the Mara.
+During this period, colorful migratory birds arrive in their thousands and reside in the Mara.
 The blooming flowers and trees add to the beautiful scenery of the park.
 Visiting the Maasai Mara during this season is considered the ultimate way to spend your Easter break.

-4. The Migration season
+4. The Migration season (June – October)

 The magnificent wildebeest migration